zapproject/zap-monorepo/packages/Bondage/README.md

-# Zap-bondage
+# @zapjs/bondage

-This repository provides Interface to Zap Bondage contract
+This package provides an interface to the Zap bondage contract.
+This package enables subscribers to bond and unbond Zap and Dots from registered oracles.

 ### Prerequisites
 ```